Due to a loss of support personnel, the Supporting Early Social and Emotional Development Credential is not currently

 In our program, learn and hone the skills of observation so that you’re equipped to assist a baby or young child and family facing challenges.

-Our credential program offers two 9-week online courses, one 13-week online course, and one 3-week online course taught by experts in the field of infant and early childhood mental health.
+Our credential program offers two 9-week online courses, two 5-week online courses, and one 3-week online course taught by experts in the field of infant and early childhood mental health.
 Each course includes self-directed and instructor-guided learning components.
 These and all of our online courses can also be taken as stand-alone courses.
 You do not need to pursue the credential to register.

 Prepare for endorsement